tswann/tswann.github.com/source/_posts/2014-07-04-thoughtworks-big-data-briefing.markdown

 The Cloud is our friend.
 The Cloud affords us the possibility of on-demand access to compute resources that would otherwise prove to be a prohibitive cost.
 An interesting figure shown was that 47% of cloud vendors revenue comes from servicing the needs of Big Data operations.
 The two things are conceptually a snug fit.

-At the 'Big Data' scale, infrastructure is an intrisic part of the question.
+At Big Data scale, infrastructure is an intrisic part of the question.
 Hadoop was first and foremost the response to an engineering problem.

 Parallelism is hard.
 Network programming is hard.
 The goal of Hadoop is to abstract these concerns away from the user and allow them to concentrate on the challenge of the analytics problem itself, and not get bogged down in failure modes and plumbing.